-With a firm commitment to transparency and openness, Demscore v3 enables users to gain comprehensive insights into various topics across the social sciences.
+With a firm commitment to transparency and openness, Demscore v5 enables users to gain comprehensive insights into various topics across the social sciences.
 The joint infrastructure ensures data integrity and quality at the highest international standards and maximizes usability in the measurement of contextual data with 25.000 variables across nearly all countries in the world, from 1750 to the present.

 This creates critical time- and cost saving advantages in data collection, management, distribution, and not the least for end-users in the scientific community.
-Demscore's unique approach to translating and merging data scales up to a total of 378.876 variable versions available in the infrastructure, storing more than 10 billion non-missing observations.
+Demscore's unique approach to translating and merging data scales up to more than 410.000 variable versions available in the infrastructure, storing more than 10 billion non-missing observations.